Osnabrück mortar attack: Background

-The Provisional IRA activities of 1996–1997 were used to gain leverage in negotiations with the British government during the period.
+The Provisional IRA activities of 1996–1997 were used to gain leverage in negotiations with the British government during that period.

 The attack

 The attack took place at 18:50, local time, when three Mark 15 mortar bombs were launched from an open Ford Transit van.
 The devices contained more than 180 lb (81.64 kg) of explosive in each projectile.
 The van had been modified by a former British Army engineer, Michael Dickson, who built the launch platform and aimed the tubes towards the barracks.
 The tubes were screwed to the floor of the van and masked with tarpaulins.
 Two of the bombs fell short of the perimeter fence and failed to explode, but the third went off 20 yards (18.3 mt) inside the base, leaving a crater near a petrol pump.
 No fire was ignited, but several buildings, cars and armoured vehicles were damaged by the blast.
 The destruction was described as 'substantial'.
 There were 150 soldiers inside the facilities at the time, but none were injured.
 An explosive charge was left in the vehicle with the intention of destroying forensic evidence, but the intact van's plates allowed it to be traced to Yorkshire.

 The IRA unit was composed of five members, two of them women, who had rented a holiday home in northern Germany where they built the mortar launchers.
 Dickson later claimed at his trial that he had no experience in handling explosives during his career in the British Army's Royal Engineers.
 Dickson had served in several British bases in Germany, but never in Northern Ireland.
 Róisín McAliskey (daughter of republican activist Bernadette Devlin McAliskey) and Jimmy Corrie were also suspected of being members of the cell.
 The primary aim of the IRA with these events was reportedly to establish a permanent presence in mainland Europe.